Orthodontics Practice Valuation

 Orthodontics Practice Valuation Calculator & Exit Planning Built for Orthodontists

-Orthodontic practices with strong case starts and associate coverage trade at 4x-8x EBITDA.
-YourExitValue tracks the case volume, fee, and provider metrics buyers use to price acquisitions.
+Orthodontics practices with strong case volumes and treatment mix diversity trade at 2.5x-5.0x SDE or 4.0x-8.0x EBITDA.
+YourExitValue tracks case starts, average fees, associate coverage, and pending revenue buyers use to evaluate acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com